• Skip to primary navigation

 Slightly Dim the Display While on Battery Power Option on Mac

-Stop Mac Screen From Automatically Dimming
+3. Stop Mac Screen from Dimming Due to Lightning Conditions

 2. On the System Preferences screen, click on the Displays option.